lettergram/parse-uspto-xml/README.md

 You can edit the `filename` variable in the python file `parse_patent.py` to match the unzipped file.
 Inside that file are typically thousands of patents which can be parsed for the given week.

 Using the `parse_patent.py` if you add a it will load all the  .xml files.

+## Storing in Database

+In addition, it's possible to save the parsed data in a database.
+In this repository, we provide documentation in [config/README](config/README.md) to configure PostgreSQL to store and search the patents.

+This reduces the size of a file `ipa200109.xml` of *734MB* to *154MB* (in the database).